shanecelis/unity-package-template/README.md

 ## Using the Package

-See Unity's documentation for ways that you can [share your package](https://docs.unity3d.com/Manual/cus-share.html).
+See Unity's documentation for ways that you can [share your package](https://docs.unity3d.com/Manual/cus-share.html) or the template's [README](_README.md).

 ## Technical Notes